LiamAttClarke/svg-plotter/README.md

 - `options.subdivideThreshold`

-  Angle in degrees for when to subdivide a continous curve into discreet points.
+  Angle in degrees at which to subdivide curves.
 Decrease this number for smoother curves.

   Type: `Number`,